Lavanya-rao05/Amazon-Clone/README.md

 3. Add your custom domain if required.

-### Continuous Integration
-- Integrate with GitHub Actions or Vercel for CI/CD.
-- Automatically trigger builds and deployments on new commits.

 ### Rollback Plan
-- Use **versioning** or GitHub branches to roll back to the previous working version in case of issues.
+- Use GitHub branches to roll back to the previous working version in case of issues.
 ---